SuperHarmony910/modification-builder/README.md

 and resource packs.
 Huge shoutout to @TechnoVisionDev for the modding tutorial!
 This repository has been published to my [Atlassian](https://superharmony910.atlassian.net) page and launched to [GitHub Pages](https://superharmony910.github.io/modification-builder)!

+I am currently building my first modification for Minecraft, which involves ice cream.
+More can be found at my [website](https://superharmony910.github.io/modification-builder).